- 1 Who Is Jordan Kilganon?

-Where programs such as Vert Shock, or especially Jacob Hiller’s Jump Manual go into extreme depths in covering the fundamentals of vertical jump and why certain things work and others don’t, Bounce Kit really falls short.
+Where programs such as Vert Shock, or especially Jacob Hiller’s Jump Manual go into extreme depths in covering the fundamentals of vertical jumping and why certain things work and certain things don’t – Bounce Kit really falls short.

-There are a few paragraphs at the “Before Starting” section that cover some basic tips about how you should do the exercises, yet most of this stuff is common knowledge, things like how to breathe when lifting or increasing the weights slowly etc..
+There’s a few paragraphs at the “Before Starting” section that cover some basic tips about how you should do the exercises, yet most of this stuff is common knowledge…

 So unless you’ve never done any training at all, I doubt you’ll find any useful information here.

 The “Notes” section introduces some basic terminology that’s used in the program, as well as instructions on what to do on rest days.